LFKOKAMI/LowMC_Diff_Enu/README.md

 1 -> test the construction with a partial S-box layer (1000 tests in a few minutes)

-2 -> test the construction with a full S-box layer (10000 tests in about 2 minute)
+2 -> test the construction with a full S-box layer (10000 tests in about 2 minutes)

 Our paper is available at https://eprint.iacr.org/2020/1034